-Depending on committee activity, one or more of the following reports may also be required:
+Depending on committee activity, one or more of the following statements reports may also be required:

-- Payments Related to a State Ballot Measure (E-Filers only): File Form 496 (24-hour Independent Expenditure Report) or Form 497 (24-hour Contribution Report) within 10 business days of making payments totaling \$5,000 or more in connection with a single state ballot measure.
-No paper copy is required. - Form 511: File within 10 days of making either of the following expenditures related to an advertisement to support or oppose a ballot measure: 1) A payment totaling \$5,000 or more to an individual to appear in an advertisement, or 2) A payment of any amount to an individual portraying a member of a licensed occupation (i.e., nurse, doctor, firefighter).
-E-Filers also file online. - Form E-530: File within 48 hours of making a payment of \$50,000 or more during the 45 days prior to an election for a communication that identifies a state candidate being voted upon in the election but does not expressly advocate the election or defeat of the candidate.
+- Payments Related to a State Ballot Measure (E-Filers only): File Form 496 (24-H-Our/10-Day Independent Expenditure Report) or Form 497 (24-H-Our/10-Day Contribution Report) within 10 business days of making payments totaling \$5,000 or more in connection with a single state ballot measure.
+No paper copy is required. - Form 511: File within 10 days of making either of the following expenditures related to an advertisement to support or oppose a ballot measure: 1) a payment totaling \$5,000 or more to an individual to appear in an advertisement, or 2) a payment of any amount to an individual portraying a member of a licensed occupation (i.e. e.g., nurse, doctor, firefighter).
+E-Filers also file a paper copy. - Form E-530: File within 48 hours of making a payment, or a promise of a payment, of \$50,000 or more during the 45 days prior to an election for a communication that identifies a state candidate being voted upon in the election, but does not expressly advocate the election or defeat of the candidate.
 No paper copy is required.